-We will be staying at the Ravna Gora Hotel, a 22 room guest house situated in close proximity to two underground stations, shopping and within walking distance to Hyde Park and Kensington Palace.
+We will be staying at the London House Hotel.
+The hotel comprises five interconnected Victorian era buildings to form a 103-room hotel.
+It is located near two underground stations, shopping, and restaurants, and is within walking distance to Hyde Park and Kensington Palace.